sc01/SC-RS01/wwwroot/FrameWork/js/plugins/datatables/extensions/KeyTable/Readme.md

 # KeyTable

 KeyTable provides Excel like cell navigation on any table.
-Events (focus, blur, action etc) can be assigned to individual cells, columns, rows or all cells.
+Events (focus, blur, action etc) can be asSigned to individual cells, columns, rows or all cells.

 # Installation